 9North, located in Seattle, is a 125,000 square foot office development that demonstrates Shorenstein's commitment to ESG and sustainability in development projects.
-This site is pursuing LEED Core & Shell Gold and has an estimated 75 percent reduction in carbon compared to the baseline.
-Once operating, 9North should have approximately \$23,000 in savings per year in operating costs compared to the baseline.
+This site is pursuing LEED Core & Shell Gold and is expected to have an estimated annual 75 percent lower Scope 1 and 2 greenhouse gas emissions footprint compared to the ASHRAE 90.1-2016 baseline.
+Once operating, 9North is expected to have approximately \$23,000 in savings per year in operating costs compared to the baseline.
 Furthermore, the property aims to have a 302 kGal/Year reduction in indoor water use compared to baseline, resulting in \$2,100 per year in operating cost savings.
-Additionally, the development's predicted greenhouse gas emissions reduction is 43,000 lbs in CO2e.

-CLIMATE STATEMENT\
+CLIMATE STATEMENT